barlaensdoonn/sardine/README.md

-various code used to manage files in a large archive of localized videos also various code to interact with youtube, vimeo, and plotly APIs for analytics and visualization
+various code used to manage files in a large archive of localized videos. also various code to interact with youtube, vimeo, and plotly APIs for analytics and visualization